Data Use

 This page explains how Bardo handles its own hosted surface.
 It does not replace the policies of the AI client, model provider, operating system, or cloud platform you may choose to use alongside Bardo.

-If you need a simpler rule, use this one: local files stay local to Bardo unless you deliberately connect them to another tool or service.
+If you need a simpler rule, use this one: local campaign files stay local to Bardo unless you deliberately connect them to another tool or service yourself.